 See larger maps

-In 2019, our scientists found beech forests around the country were seeding with particularly heavy seeding in the South Island and a mix of moderate to heavy seeding in the North Island.
+In 2019, our scientists found beech forests around the country had particularly heavy seeding in the South Island and a mix of moderate to heavy seeding in the North Island.
 Tussock grasslands in the South Island also produced lots of seed.

-Fruiting in South Island rimu forests was also heavy and exceptionally so on Stewart Island/Rakiura and in the Catlins and Taramakau valley on the West Coast.
+Fruiting in South Island rimu forests was also heavy and exceptionally so on Stewart Island/Rakiura, in the Catlins and Taramakau valley on the West Coast.
 In the North Island rimu fruiting was more variable.